Creating environmentally friendly hotels & restaurants

 Following on from part 2, we wanted to look deeper into brand purpose.
 Brand purpose is at the core of cause branding/marketing, which is all the rage these days.
-The hot topic, which came up time and time again at the Hotel show, was climate change.
+Climate change was the hot topic that came up time and time again at The Independent Hotel show.
 We’ll use this as an example of a social cause and how it affects the hospitality industry.

 The environmentally friendly cause; driven by climate change, has given rise to a new tide in responsible consumer culture.
 People are stepping away from the self-indulgent, empty mass consumerism of the past, towards an altruistic future.